I’ve been getting a lot of PR pitches lately and to save us both a lot of time and energy, I thought I’d post some DOs

 - Please don’t just fire off a press release.
 I get too many of these to respond to.
 Instead, send me an email with a brief summary of your product or idea and let me know why it would suit my blog.
 And you have read a few posts, haven’t you?

 - I live in Canada.
-Most of my readers live in Canada.
+A significant portion of my readers live in Canada.
 Before you pitch your product, please make sure it’s available in Canada.
 Note: Customs, duty and the high cost of shipping fees makes anything shipped from the US ineligible for “available in Canada” status.

 - My email is charmian [dot] christie [at] gmail [dot] com.
 This alone should render point #1 moot.
 History has proven it doesn’t.
 If all else fails, contact me through the form on my contacts page.

 With the exception of the rare (unpaid) guest post from a fellow food blogger, I write this blog myself.
 I give my honest opinions.

 - Most of the small gadgets I write about I purchase myself.
 This means I can indulge my impulse buying and give an honest review without guilt.